kedaarchakankar/Stock-Data-Analysis/README.md

 pip install flask matplotlib boto3 pandas

+You can do this either in your AWS EC2 instance or on a local machine.

 ### 2. 🔐 AWS Credentials
 Make sure your environment has valid AWS credentials to access S3.
 You can do this using: export AWS_ACCESS_KEY_ID=your-access-key